samumantha/Aalto_OpenScience/Slides.md

 # Other

 B2Share (EUDAT) - currently only guaranteed for 2 years, 20 GB limit for one dataset, 10 GB per file -> more needs premium access, which Aalto does not have

+# How to choose?

+1. sensitive data? -> SD services
+2. domain specific repository?
+3. dataset size & cost
+4. connection to home organization and research.fi

 # Licensing